ScraperHub/best-practices-for-scaling-your-web-scraping-projects/README.md

 ngrok http 5768
 ```

-2. Set the callback URL:Set the callback URL:
+2. Set the callback URL:

 Copy the forwarding URL provided by ngrok and paste it into the **Callback URL** field of your [Crawler settings](https://crawlbase.com/dashboard/crawler/crawlers).
 Example: